-Since childhood, chicken has been a tasty specialty for me, cooked in all its glory, many different ways.
+Since childhood, chicken has always been a tasty meal, cooked in all its glory, many different ways.
 Along with my siblings and I, we ate chicken fried and roasted, and other ways too such as chicken a-la-king, a great way to use up leftover chicken.
 Our housekeeper, who worked for us from the time I was a year old, cooked and served all of our meals.
 For coloring and maybe taste, Ann, the maid, always added pimentos to the chicken a-la-king.
 I still do that occasionally, but not too much since I’ve discovered so many other luscious ways to eat chicken.
 And too chicken a-la-king is not as popular as it was when I was going up.
 Odd as it was, I never saw my mother cooking, or barely entering our kitchen.
-Still, I watched Mom at lunchtime pull succulent pieces of meat off chicken bones since she was very particular about eating too much fat, always wanting to keep a slim and beautiful figure.
+Still, I watched Mom at lunchtime pull succulent pieces of meat off simple boiled chicken bones since she was very particular about eating too much fat.
+Mom avoided fat to maintain her slim and beautiful figure.
 Coming from a poor family too, I suspect chicken was on the menu often.

 For me, I began cooking chicken in the 70s when newly married and when stir fries raged and my cooking engines roared.
 I also stuffed chicken into casseroles with vegetables and sauces, and served it alongside creamy mashed potatoes.
 Since then, all forms of chicken– bone-in, skinless, only breasts, or just thighs, have transformed this simple meat into near-elegance with constantly new recipes arriving from chefs, cookbook authors, fresh techniques and creative ideas to make cooks choose chicken for economical and delicious meals.
 Now more than ever, various aromatics and umami accents penetrate chicken to add juiciness and make the chicken of today more savory and appealing.